๐Ÿ“Š ECONPLEX

 Market Impact

 NFP is arguably the single most market-moving data release after FOMC rate decisions.
 A strong report (more jobs than expected + rising wages) typically strengthens the dollar, raises bond yields, and may pressure rate-sensitive stocks.
 A weak report suggests economic cooling and increases expectations for Fed rate cuts, which tends to weaken the dollar and boost bonds.
+Whether "good news" helps or hurts stocks depends on the regimeโ€”in an inflation scare, strong jobs can sink equities; in a growth scare, the same number can rally them.

 Fed Implications

 The Federal Reserve closely monitors NFP as a key input for its dual mandate of maximum employment.
 Persistently strong payrolls with rising wages may keep the Fed hawkish, while weakening employment gives room for more accommodative policy.
+The Fed also watches the unemployment rate against the "Sahm rule," a recession signal that triggers when the three-month average jobless rate rises half a percentage point above its 12-month low.

 Term Guide: Non-Farm Payrolls (NFP)